cfpb/design-system/packages/cfpb-typography/usage.md

 ```

 Use this variable to specify where
-the fonts declared in `licensed-fonts.less`
+the fonts declared in `licensed-fonts.scss`
 are located when self-hosting the font files.
 Can be either a relative or absolute path.